CPAP machines: Tips for avoiding 10 common problems

 the unsubscribe link in the e-mail.

 You'll soon start receiving the latest Mayo Clinic health information you requested in your inbox.

 Please, try again in a couple of minutes

 See more In-depth

 - Choosing a mask.
-American Sleep Apnea Association. http://www.sleepapnea.org/diagnosis-and-treatment/treatment-options/positive-airway-pressure-therapy/choosing-a-mask.html.
-Accessed Aug.
-26, 2011.
+American Sleep Apnea Association. https://www.sleepapnea.org/treat/cpap-therapy/choosing-a-mask/.
+Accessed Sept.
+17, 2021.

 - When things go wrong with PAP.
-American Sleep Apnea Association. http://www.sleepapnea.org/diagnosis-and-treatment/treatment-options/positive-airway-pressure-therapy/when-things-go-wrong-with-pap.html.
-Accessed Aug.
-26, 2011.
+American Sleep Apnea Association. https://www.sleepapnea.org/treat/cpap-therapy/troubleshooting-guide-for-cpap-problems/when-things-go-wrong-with-pap/.
+Accessed Sept.
+17, 2021.

 - Cao M, et al. Continuous positive airway pressure therapy in obstructive sleep apnea: Benefits and alternatives.
 Expert Review of Respiratory Medicine.
 2017; doi: 10.1080/17476348.2017.1305893.

 - Lebret M, et al. Factors contributing to unintentional leak during CPAP treatment: A systematic review.
 Chest.
 2017; doi: 10.1016/j.chest.2016.11.049.

 - Johnson KG, et al. Treatment of sleep-disordered breathing with positive airway pressure devices: Technology update.
 Medical Devices: Evidence and Research.
 2015; doi: 10.2147/MDER.S70062.